-'Ra' Canna is named for the Egyptian sun god 'Ra'.
+'Ra' Canna is the Logwood Yellow Canna and is named for the Egyptian sun god 'Ra'.
 It is a striking plant with lush, blue-green foliage and bright, sunny-yellow flowers that appear late summer into fall.
 Ra Canna grows quite tall and should be planted where it will be protected form the wind.
 Ra Canna is a true aquatic canna and does especially well in your water garden and does well in a terrestrial garden, as long as you are able to keep the soil moist.

 Sunlight Requirements Full sun to part shade (Blooms best in full sun)

 Moisture Requirements Moist soil or a few inches of water above the roots

 Blooms Bright yellow blooms late summer into fall

 Zone Hardy in zones 8 - 11